 So be open and upfront about the fact that your article has an affiliate link, and your audience won’t so much as bat an eye if they see one.

 5. Embed Affiliate Links in Your Email Series

 Ok, we need to tread lightly here.
 Because adding affiliate links to email can go 1 of 2 ways:

 - Getting banned from your email service provider

-It’s not hard to guess which one you’d like more.
-The difference between the two outcomes is all in the approach.
+It’s not hard to guess which outcome you should be aiming for.
+The difference between the two results is all in the approach.

 You can do that by providing valuable content to your email list regularly.
 Then, add an email highlighting an affiliate product somewhere in your automated email series.